Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 AirPods Latency Will Cost You Wins

 Budget earbuds with gaming mode hit 40-60ms latency.
-AirPods hit 100+ms. Better gaming performance for 80% less money.
+AirPods hit 100+ms. Better gaming performance for much less.

 View on Amazon